 The project is born out of the existing piers and buildings.
 Like a naval vessel, a curved basement embraces the diverse elements of Birnbeck Island.

-Constructed five metres beneath the main pier, the basement is accessible from a ramp near the main gate of the small island.
-Its sequence of flexible spaces links all the buildings on the island from below.
-The vessel design counterpoints the new tall buildings, in plan strategically oriented following the double orthogonal reference system created through existing signs.
-Two different materials divide these building surfaces: warm concrete at the bottom and planking at the top.
-The method of occupying the void synthesizes diverse traditional architectural layouts: tower, linear, cantilever and gate.
+Constructed five metres beneath the main pier, the basement is accessible from a ramp near the gate of the island.
+Its sequence of spaces links all the buildings on the island from below.
+The vessel design counterpoints the new tall buildings, in plan oriented following the orthogonal reference system created through existing signs.
+Two different materials divide these building surfaces: concrete at the bottom and planking at the top.
+The method of occupying the void synthesises diverse schemes: tower, linear, cantilever and gate.
 In each of their narrow frontages, at the top, a big window marks the seascape creating a panorama like multitude of lighthouses.
-Moreover, these primary volumes are written through several unconventional signs that communicate to the outside the different spatial situation of the interiors, according to an urban poetry that makes a complex stratification of meaning.

 Architect: Antonino Cardillo